ajaynyayapathi/ATR-to-Yara-L-Converter/atr-to-yaral/README.md

 3. Re-run the converter with `--udm-field your.actual.field`.

 Rules generated against the wrong field will compile and load into Chronicle without error and will never fire.
 Test against known-positive samples before trusting any of these in production.

+## Canary testing

+Every converted rule can be checked against the ATR source rule's own `test_cases.true_positives` / `true_negatives` with `--canary`.
+This catches a rule whose regex logic doesn't actually fire on the traffic it claims to detect — a real failure mode independent of whether the pattern compiles at all.
+It does not prove a rule fires in a live Chronicle instance; only `content_manager` against a real deployment does that.

 ## Scope (v1)